OStach-adm01/terraform-lab/docs/roadmap.md

 - [x] Confirm that the Pod and Service networks do not overlap each other or the host network `192.168.0.0/24`.
 - [ ] Verify unique hostnames, MAC addresses, and `product_uuid` values on all Kubernetes nodes.
 - [ ] Verify required network connectivity and ports between the nodes.
-- [ ] Create an Ansible role for required kernel modules and `sysctl` settings.
+- [x] Create an Ansible role for required kernel modules and `sysctl` settings.
-- [ ] Configure swap according to the selected kubelet policy.
+- [x] Configure swap according to the selected kubelet policy.
-- [ ] Install and configure `containerd` with a cgroup driver compatible with kubelet.
+- [x] Install and configure `containerd` with the systemd cgroup driver and verify that its CRI plugin is active.
-- [ ] Add the Kubernetes package repository and install pinned versions of `kubelet`, `kubeadm`, and `kubectl`.
+- [x] Add the Kubernetes package repository and install pinned `1.36.3-1.1` versions of `kubelet`, `kubeadm`, and `kubectl`.
-- [ ] Prevent unintended Kubernetes package upgrades.
+- [x] Prevent unintended Kubernetes package upgrades with APT holds.
 - [ ] Run and review the relevant `kubeadm` preflight checks.
-- [ ] Run the host-preparation roles a second time and confirm `changed=0`.
+- [x] Run the host-preparation roles a second time on the `k8s-worker-01` canary and confirm `changed=0`.
+- [ ] Apply and verify the host-preparation roles on `k8s-cp-01` and `k8s-worker-02`.

 Verification gate: every node satisfies the selected Kubernetes version's prerequisites and the preparation roles are idempotent.